 Bava Batra 170 – One Who Makes Superfluous Claims in Court Must Stand by Them

-If the occupant of a property comes to litigate with a previous owner concerning ownership of the property, and asserts that he can prove that the property is his with both a deed and a chazakah (three years occupancy) – then Rebbi says that he is judged based on the deed, and Rabbi Shimon ben Gamliel says that he is judged based on chazakah.
+If the occupant of a property comes to litigate with a previous owner concerning ownership of the property and asserts that he can prove that the property is his with both a deed and a chazakah (three years occupancy) – then Rebbi says that he is judged based on the deed.
+Rabbi Shimon ben Gamliel says that he is judged based on chazakah.
 What is the reason behind their argument?

-Rav Dimi says that the deed was in the name of a third party, and the argument is whether the transfer of the deed also transfers property.
-Abaye says that invalid witnesses signed, and the argument is which witnesses accomplish the transfer – those that sign or those that see it.
+Rav Dimi says that the deed was in the name of a third party, and the argument is whether the deed transfer also transfers property.
+Abaye says that invalid witnesses signed, and the argument is about which witnesses accomplish the transfer – those who sign or those who see it.
 R’ Avina (Ravina) says that they argue whether one who made a superfluous claim is now required to corroborate it, with Rebbi saying “no” and Rabbi Shimon saying “yes.”

-Art: Wybrand Hendriks - Notary Kohne and His Clerk
+Art: Notary Kohne and His Clerk by Wybrand Hendriks

 Sunday, February 7, 2010